The history of The Royal Philanthropic Society

 The Farm School from across the railway 1851 Another view of the chapel and main buildings

-The chapel interior.
-Right - all that now remains of the chapel is its entrance.
+All that now remains of the chapel is its entrance.
 The chapel was damged during WW2 by a V1 but was restored afterwards.
 The building behind was erected by the RNIB who now occupy the site.

 Why was the chapel demolished?
 Accounts vary slightly.
 It was demolished at the time the RNIB took over in 1986.
 People living and working on the Philanthropic Farm School site were dismayed at the demolition and not at all certain why it was taking place.
 The job was done quite quickly and the result is that a part of Redhill's history and heritage was been lost.
 It is possible that one of the windows was saved and installed elsewhere, but the location is unknown.